K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project

 ## Summer 2021
     1. Nothing major while occupied with summer projects.
-There are some minor check-ins for simple fixes for typos and working on some oddities while operating in Panadapter mode and experimenting with issuing MIDO over USB commands.
+There are some minor check-ins for simple fixes for typos and working on some oddities while operating in Panadapter mode.

     2. Added long push for Encoder #2